Grynn-GmbH/Swiss-ERPNext/README.md

 ## License

-Every App/Plugin are provided under [GPLV3](https://en.wikipedia.org/wiki/GNU_General_Public_License) License and swisserpnext is developed and maintained by  [Grynn](https://grynn.ch)
+Every App/Plugin are provided under [GPLV3](https://en.wikipedia.org/wiki/GNU_General_Public_License) License and swisserpnext is developed and maintained by  [Grynn GmbH](https://grynn.ch)

 ## Requirements

-To use these customizations you need [erpnext](https://github.com/frappe/erpnext) & That is the only requirement.
+To use these customizations you need [erpnext](https://github.com/frappe/erpnext) & Frappe installed.

 ## Privacy
 All the App/Plugin Created for ERPNext by Grynn does not Take any of Your Data.
 Privacy is a key factor for grynn and every software provided for customization ensures privacy.

 ## Contributions
 Contributions to any of our applications are welcome.

 ## Issues

-issues specific to app/plugin can be found as follows, these issues mean known bugs to a specific application. this medium is specifically used to file any malfunction of software
+Issues specific to app/plugin can be found as follows, these issues mean known bugs to a specific application.
+This medium is specifically used to file any malfunction of software

 1. [ Swiss-E-invoicing-ERPNext Issues](https://github.com/Grynn-GmbH/Swiss-E-invoicing-ERPNext/issues)
 2. [Swiss-QR-Bill-ERPNext Issues](https://github.com/Grynn-GmbH/Swiss-QR-Bill-ERPNext/issues)
 3. [ESTV-SuisseTax-FX Issues](https://github.com/Grynn-GmbH/ESTV-SuisseTax-FX/issues)

 ## Contact

 If you would like us to implement the other two types, kindly get in touch with us. sales@grynn.ch.

 ## Grynn's Mission : Promote & Implement ERPNext for Swiss Companies